Chart Color Schemes

 Household Composition

-Jacka has a typical household mix, with a fairly typical median household size
+Jacka has a typical household mix, with a higher-than-average median household size

-Family households account for 75.1% of all households, including 48.1% couples with children, 14.3% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 24.9%, with lone person households at 19.0% and group households comprising 3.8% of the total.
-The median household size is 2.9 people, which aligns with the Australian Capital Territory average.
+Family households constitute 75.1% of all households, including 48.1% couples with children, 14.3% couples without children, and 12.2% single parent families.
+Non-family households account for the remaining 24.9%, with lone person households at 19.0% and group households comprising 3.8%.
+The median household size is 2.9 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households